ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 - Identify and prioritize queries essential for ride-sharing functionality.
 - Design the Cassandra schema to efficiently address these queries.

-**Anticipated Outcomes:**
+**Outcomes:**
+The following results and outcomes were obtained as a part of the Big Data Analysis:

-A Cassandra schema that leverages fault tolerance, decentralization, and horizontal scaling.
+- Develop a Cassandra schema that leverages fault tolerance, decentralization, and horizontal scaling.
-Insight into the challenges and trade-offs during the translation process from RDBMS to NoSQL.
+- Insight into the challenges and trade-offs during the translation process from RDBMS to NoSQL.
-A final database design that showcases enhanced performance and scalability suitable for high-volume applications like Uber's Ride Sharing service.
+- A final database design that showcases enhanced performance and scalability suitable for high-volume applications like Uber's Ride Sharing service.

 ## Section: II RDBMS Schema Analysis
-The below ER diagram(figure1.1) show the high level design for the Uber passenger ride app, using which the Relationational modeling with the tables and the columns are built and presented in Relational Modelling section (figure 1.2).
+The below ER diagram(figure1.1) shows the high-level design for the Uber passenger ride app, using which the Relationational modeling with the tables and the columns are built and presented in the Relational Modelling section (figure 1.2).
 ### Entity Relation

 ![alt text](images/Uber%20Logical%20Design.png)